Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Environment

-In the left and right panels of Fig.~\ref{fig:density_profiles} we report the best fit curves evaluated at the median distances $\langle d_{\rm cluster}\rangle$ and $\langle d_{\rm fil}\rangle$, respectively.
-With 6 best fit parameters and 245 data points we have a degree of freedom dof$=238$.
-The best fit to the 245 data points yields a $\chi^2/{\rm dof}=2730/238=11.5$.
+{ We stress that the fit to the local densities of the 245 sources has been done as a function of both $d_{\rm fil}$ and $d_{\rm cluster}$, simultaneously, as expressed in Eq.~\ref{eq:n5_fit}.} In the left and right panels of Fig.~\ref{fig:density_profiles}, we report instead the best-fit curves ${n_5(d_{\rm fil},\langle d_{\rm cluster} \rangle)}$ { and } ${n_5(\langle d_{\rm fil} \rangle,d_{\rm cluster})}$ evaluated separately at the median distances $\langle d_{\rm cluster}\rangle$ and $\langle d_{\rm fil}\rangle$, respectively.
+With 6 best-fit parameters and 245 data points, we have 239 degrees of freedom { (dof).} The best fit to the 245 data points yields a $\chi^2/{\rm dof}=2730/239=11.4$.
 The reduced $\chi^2$ is thus higher than unity, which reflects the large scatter in the data points.
-In Table~\ref{tab:density_profiles} we report the best fit exponential scale lengths as well as the central and large scale densities that result from our fit.
+In Table~\ref{tab:density_profiles} we report the best-fit exponential scale{ lengths $d_{\rm 0,fil}$ and $d_{\rm 0,cluster}$ (Eq.~\ref{eq:density_formula}),} as well as the central and large-scale densities that result from our fit{ (Eqs.~\ref{eq:central_density}, \ref{eq:large_scale_density}).}

-A typical filament thickness $d_{\rm 0, fil}=(2.29\pm0.55)~h^{-1}$~Mpc is inferred from our fit, which is within the range of values found in the literature.
-Our estimate is in fact lower than that of $(5.1\pm0.1)~h^{-1}$~Mpc found in \citet{Bonjean2020} by fitting an exponential profile to cosmological filaments at $0.1<z<0.3$, but higher than both $\sim(0.2-0.9)~h^{-1}$~Mpc found by \citet{Lee2020} by fitting the individual profiles of some major filaments around Virgo and the values of $\sim(0.7-1.0)~h^{-1}$~Mpc recently found in hydrodynamic simulations \citep{Kuchner2020,Rost2020b}.
-These different values for the filament thickness, which is of the order of $\sim1.0~h^{-1}$~Mpc, are not surprising.
-Indeed the specific smoothing scale associated with different studies may have an impact on structural properties of the recovered filaments \citep[e.g.,][for a discussion]{Kuutma2020,Kraljic2018}.
+A typical filament { radius} $d_{\rm 0, fil}=(2.29\pm0.55)~h^{-1}$~Mpc is inferred from our fit, which is within the range of values found in the literature.
+Our estimate is in fact lower than that of $(5.1\pm0.1)~h^{-1}$~Mpc found by \citet{Bonjean2020} by fitting an exponential profile to cosmological filaments at $0.1<z<0.3$, but is higher than both $\sim(0.2-0.9)~h^{-1}$~Mpc, found by \citet{Lee2021} by fitting the individual profiles of some major filaments around Virgo, and the values of $\sim(0.7-1.0)~h^{-1}$~Mpc recently found in hydrodynamic simulations \citep{Kuchner2020,Rost2021}.
+These different values for the filament{ radius}, which is of the order of $\sim1.0~h^{-1}$~Mpc, are not surprising.
+Indeed, the specific smoothing scale associated with different studies{ as well as the different filament lengths considered} may have an impact on the structural properties of the recovered filaments \citep[e.g.,][for a discussion]{Kuutma2020,Kraljic2018,GalarragaEspinosa2020}.